-Jay Maniyar is a Research Associate at the National Maritime Foundation, a maritime think-tank endorsed by the Indian Navy and the Ministry of Defence of the Government of India.
+Jay Maniyar is a Research Associate at the National Maritime Foundation, a maritime think tank endorsed by the Indian Navy and the Ministry of Defence of the Government of India.
 He is based in New Delhi.
 The views expressed in the published articles are proffered in a personal capacity, and do not reflect the views of his employers.

 Kalvin Fung is a Ph.D. candidate at Waseda University.
 His research interests include ASEAN, International relations in Asia-Pacific, and Hong Kong external relations.

 Kyaw San Wai is a Yangon-based researcher.
 He was formerly a Senior Analyst at the S Rajaratnam School of International Studies.

 Muhammad Faizal is a Research Fellow with the Centre of Excellence for National Security (CENS) at the S. Rajaratnam School of International Studies (RSIS).
 He completed his Master of Science in Strategic Studies at RSIS, specialising in terrorism studies.
 Prior to joining RSIS, Faizal served with the Singapore Ministry of Home Affairs where he was a Deputy Director

 Ning Tuanhui is currently an Assistant Research Fellow at the Council for Security Cooperation in the Asia Pacific (CSCAP) China Secretariat.
 He is also a PhD candidate at the School of International Relations, Peking University.
 His research interests include China’s neighbouring foreign policy, Australia’s foreign policy and China's external relations.